 The realities of running a business soon come to the fore.
 Most of this relates to the mountain of administrative tasks that builds up.
-You need help – so think about hiring a virtual medical assistant.
+You need help, so think about hiring a virtual medical assistant.

-What a virtual medical assistant can do
+What can a virtual medical assistant do?

 Time-saving

 Dividing your time can be difficult, especially if, as a specialist, you have more than one consulting room.
-Being at various places while seeing that the admin is up to date simply does not work.
+Being at various places while seeing that the admin is up to date does not work.

 How the virtual medical assistant can save time